 Let us know the implementation:

 For example, there is a branch called Feature, and we have a tag named v1 (version 1).
 If you don’t know how to create a tag, then we have written a detailed post about Git Tag you can read that.

 If you want to list your existing tags, use the “git tag” command.
 Or, if you want to find a tag associated with a commit, use the “git log” command.

 You’ve found your tag!
 Now, create a new branch from it using the “git checkout” command.

 You can easily check your Git history to confirm that your new branch was created from the tag.
 Use the following command to see your Git history: git log –oneline –decorate

-If you to create your branch with the Git branch command then you can do that also.
+If you want to create your branch with the Git branch command, then you can do that, too.

 git branch -b <branch_name> <tag_name>